Bradshaw/spaceshipsin.space/sources/markdown/out/pctf/index.md

 - Inappropriate language
 - Attempting to dissumulate regulatory breaches from PCTF internal affairs

+#### Taking damage

+Upon taking damage, roll a d6.
+If it is equal to or greater than the agent's current stress, increase stress by one.
+If stress is already at 6 when it is increased, the agent is unable to continue.

-Trauma includes (but is not limited to):
+Damage includes (but is not limited to):
+- Physical injury
+- Exposure to paranormal phenomena
 - Death of an ally or friend
 - Witnessing gruesome death or injury
-- Significant personal injury
-- Exposure to certain paranormal phenomena
-- Possession and mind control
 - Catastrophic failure in dire circumstances

 ### After each case